tmanolis/ft_transcendence/backend/README.md

 This is a good tuto video:[WDS - Learn Prisma In 60 Minutes](https://www.youtube.com/watch?v=RebA5J-rlwg)
 And of course: [NestJS - DOCS - Prisma](https://docs.nestjs.com/recipes/prisma)

+? do we always need to do the migration manualy on local server before dockerizing the project ?

 ## Postgresql
 Database.